Assisted dying Bill risks running out of time to become law, Lords hears

 He suggested the Government must take more control of the draft legislation, which is currently proceeding through Parliament as a private member’s bill (PMB).

-With less time allocated compared with Government legislation, it can be more vulnerable in the face of any delays during the parliamentary process.
+With less time allocated compared with Government legislation, a PMB can be more vulnerable in the face of any delays during the parliamentary process.

 The Government can make additional time available to enable discussion of a PMB if it wishes.